 AL KOVACH, JR.

-Al Kovach, Jr., of Coronado, CA, has served as national president of Paralyzed Veterans of America (Paralyzed Veterans) since July 2014.
+Al Kovach, Jr., of Coronado, CA, served as national president of Paralyzed Veterans of America (Paralyzed Veterans) from July 2014 until June 2017.

 A member of the elite U.S. Navy SEALs, Kovach was paralyzed in a parachuting accident during a combat training exercise in 1991.
 Kovach has served at the highest levels of leadership within Paralyzed Veterans since 2007.
 He began service to the organization in 1991, at the chapter level as government relations director for the Cal-Diego Chapter in San Diego, and has since served on its board of directors.